 On Wednesdays the bar plays classic flicks on the Astroturfed deck with happy hour and free popcorn.
 One owner is vegan and one is not, making for a simple menu that keeps both parties satisfied.
-The beer range is extensive and heroes many small Australian craft beer producers, including Red Hill, Kaiju, Moondog and Prancing Pony.
+The beer range is extensive and heroes many small Australian craft beer producers, including Modus Operandi, Kaiju, Moondog and Balter.

 Down by the river, sunshine-yellow-and-white striped umbrellas, fairylights and hanging plants mark the place of this CBD classic.
 Admittedly Riverbar gives off summer vibes 12 months of the year, but it’s in the warmest months the city really embraces its breezy ocean theme.

-Kick on into the evening by splitting jugs of James Squire Fifty Lashes while soaking in Story Bridge views and a buzzing, if laid-back atmosphere.
+Kick on into the evening by splitting jugs of pale ale while soaking in Story Bridge views and a buzzing, if laid-back atmosphere.